-A recipient or his/her legal representative may revoke the election of hospice care at any time during an election period.
+A recipient or his/her representative may revoke the election of hospice care at any time during an election period.
 This is a right that belongs solely and exclusively to the recipient or legal representative.

 At no time is the hospice provider to demand a revocation.
-In addition, the hospice recipient or legal representative must not be asked to sign a blank form to be completed by the hospice provider prior to submission to the Prior Authorization Unit (PAU) through an electronic prior authorization (e-PA).
+In addition, the hospice recipient or legal representative must not be asked to sign a blank form to be completed by the hospice provider prior to submission to the Prior Authorization Unit through e-PA.
 In the event it is discovered during the verification process that a hospice provider encouraged revocation for the purpose of potentially avoiding hospice related charges, and the recipient or legal representative is in agreement, the revocation will not be honored.